 Genetics, anatomy and some environmental issues are not under our control but the hallmark of joint preservation is low-impact, consistent and directed exercise to build muscle and cardiovascular fitness without causing undue wear and tear to the joints.
 Eating a good balanced diet, avoiding smoking and maintaining a healthy lifestyle also help.
 Finally, many patients don’t get enough rest, which allows the body to recover and heal.

-Assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC
+Paul Gilbert, MDAssistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC

 3. How has joint replacement surgery advanced over the years?

 The two most important recent advances in total hip and knee replacement have been the development of advanced pain management regimens and the implementation of aggressive physical therapy protocols.
 Our patients start receiving pain medication three days prior to surgery to block pain receptors in the brain.
 Additionally, the affected joint is injected with pain medications at the end of the procedure.
 Total knee replacement patients also receive a regional block that relieves pain and allows them to walk the evening of surgery.
 The combination of these treatments results in excellent pain control.